frankjlin16/pathfinding-visualizer/README.md

 ### Random walk

 Random walk is unweighted and does not guarantee the shortest path.
-This algorithm works by repeatedly choosing and exploring neighbor nodes at random or based on a probability distribution, keeping the resulting path in a list.
+This algorithm works by repeatedly choosing and exploring neighbor nodes at random or based on a probability distribution.

 `Fun fact: Random walks have applications in nearly every major field of science.`